rafaesam/Algo-dApp/README.md

 pip install -r requirements.txt

 Run tests:
-* First, start an instance of sandbox (requires Docker): ./sandbox up nightly
+* First, start an instance of sandbox (requires Docker):
+  ./sandbox up
 * pytest
 * When finished, the sandbox can be stopped with ./sandbox down